CDSoft/tagref/README.md

 [tagref](https://github.com/stepchowfun/tagref).
 The primary goal was to test [LuaX](https://github.com/CDSoft/luax) and [argparse](https://github.com/CDSoft/luax/blob/master/doc/argparse.md).
-If you need a faster implementation I strongly recommend to use [tagref](https://github.com/stepchowfun/tagref).
+If you need a faster implementation I strongly recommend to use the original [tagref](https://github.com/stepchowfun/tagref).

 Tagref helps you maintain cross-references in your code.
 You can use it to help